debjyotikar001/asset-optimise/README.md

 ## Key Features:

 1. Minifies HTML, CSS, and JavaScript for faster loading.
+[Read More...](#enable)
-2. Configurable to skip minification for inline CSS, inline JavaScript and HTML comments.
+2. Configurable to skip minification for [inline CSS](#skip-inline-css), [inline JavaScript](#skip-inline-javascript) and [HTML comments](#skip-html-comments).
 3. Supports excluding specific sections of code from being minified using custom HTML comments.
+[Read More...](#skip-specific-sections-of-code)
 4. Supports excluding specific routes urls paths from being minified.
+[Read More...](#skip-or-ignore-specific-routes-urls)
 5. Configurable to skip minification for specific application Environment.
+[Read More...](#allowed-environments)
 6. Easy integration with Laravel's middleware system.
+[Read More...](#register-the-middleware)
 7. Supports Email (HTML, CSS, and JavaScript) minification.
+[Read More...](#enable-email-optimise)
+8. Support multiple assets (CSS or JavaScript) merge and minify.
+[Read More...](#merge-and-minify-multiple-assets-css-or-javascript)
-8. Extensible for future updates, including image compression and CDN integration.
+9. Extensible for future updates, including image compression and CDN integration.

 ## Installation